burrakkozcaan/axen-apps/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [burrakkozcan@proton.me](mailto:burrakkozcan@proton.me).
+If you discover a security vulnerability within Laravel, please send me e-mail to  [burrakkozcan@proton.me](mailto:burrakkozcan@proton.me).
 All security vulnerabilities will be promptly addressed.

 ## License